PlexTrac-Labs/parser-prism-report-xlsx/README.md

 - MFA Token (if enabled)
 - File path to CSV containing data to import
 - File path to CSV containing header mappings to Plextrac location keys
+- API version

 ## Script Execution Flow
 When the script starts it will load in config values and try to:
 - Authenticates user
 - Read and verify CSV data
-- Create a file to write logs to
+- Create a log file

 Once this setup is complete it will start looping through each row in CSV and try to:
 - Determine which client the row belongs to based on the client_name location key mapping